nikhil-admal/mdstresslab/README.md

 $ make

-To test installation run unit tests, for example from build/ do:
+To test installation run unit tests, for example from build, do:

 $ cd unit_tests/testSW